dmaher42/kids-chore-tracker/README.md

 npm run deploy
 ```

 This wraps `firebase deploy`.
-The Firebase config automatically runs `npm run build` before every deploy, so the latest production build is always published.
+The Firebase Hosting config automatically runs `npm run build` before every deploy, so the latest production build is always published.
 Make sure you have the Firebase CLI installed (`npm install -g firebase-tools`) or available via `npx firebase-tools`, and that you are logged into your Firebase project before running the command.
-If you prefer to call the CLI directly, `firebase deploy` will run the same predeploy build hook.
+Calling `firebase deploy` directly will trigger the same predeploy build hook if you prefer not to use the npm script.

 ## Troubleshooting